-Specialist Ezra Maes and his two armor crew teammates were jolted awake by their M1A2 Abrams tank as it rolled downhill at nearly 90 mph with them inside, the Army said.
+Specialist Ezra Maes and his two armor crew teammates were jolted awake by their M1A2 Abrams tank as it rolled downhill at nearly 90 mph with them inside.
 The sheer force of the vehicle hitting an embankment threw Maes from his position, and his right leg was immediately pinned down by the vehicle’s turret gear.
 In order to save his fellow crew members, he cut off his own leg – and lived.

 Following the 2018 incident, the young soldier was amazed at the circumstances that led to his survival.
 If you ask, he’ll say he came out okay because of a uniform belt, a smart phone, and “shockingly good” cell service.
 What the 21-year-old fails to mention is the sheer force of will it took for him to stay alive.